PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-11 08:02:27
+Last updated: 2024-04-11 08:03:36
-Random Quote: Come on Ted, it's 2012.
-What do you expect, to meet some cute travel agent when you're reading a newspaper at a bookstore?
-None of those things exist anymore! - Barney Stinson
+Random Quote: Ted: "First it was too much eye-contact, then not enough - where do you look during sex?"Barney: "Into the hidden camera at future me, watching it." - Barney Stinson